Known4225/Logic-Gates-OpenGL/README.md

-Logic Gates extra branch is a sequal to my logic gates project.
-This adds GUI saving and loading functionality as well as improvements to wire rendering.
-I didn't merge this with the original since there needs to be different source code for linux vs windows (windows API vs zenity file explorer).
-I've also written tools for interfacing with these systems.
+### Logic Gates

-Compile (windows 64 bit):
+# Compile (windows 64 bit):
 gcc logicgatesWindows.c -L./Windows -lglfw3 -lopengl32 -lgdi32 -lglad -lole32 -luuid -O3 -o logicgatesWindows.exe
 Then run logicgatesWindows.exe

-Compile (linux):
+# Compile (linux):
 gcc logicgatesLinux.c -L./Linux -lglfw3 -ldl -lm -lX11 -lglad -lGL -lGLU -lpthread -O3 -o logicgatesLinux.o
 Then run ./logicgatesLinux.o

 To load a file, type:
 logicgates.exe {filename.txt}
 in the terminal (with no brackets)
-I've included a seven segment display as well as a 4 bit Arithmetic Logic Unit You can also load files from the GUI menu
+I've included some demo projects in the "Demos" folder Files can also be loaded in via the GUI menu

+This application is designed to be usable with just a mouse, but there are keybind shortcuts to make building circuits faster.

-Keybinds:
+## Keybinds:
 click and drag - Place components, move components, or move screen click on a POWER component to toggle it on/off space + click + drag - create wire